MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 |---------               |---------              |
 |Directories to Exclude  |%Program Files%\\Microsoft SQL Server\\\<VersionNum\>\\DTS |

-The placeholder `<VersionNum>` refers to the version-specific details
+The placeholder `<VersionNum>` refers to the version-specific details.

 ## Configure antivirus software to work with PolyBase